GClunies/reflekt/README.md

 **Q:** **Do I have to use Reflekt to manage my tracking plan(s)?
 What if I like my Analytics Governance tool and just want to use the dbt templater?**

 **A:** Reflekt lets you decide what features you want to use.
 Here are two examples:
-1. Manage your tracking plan in Avo, pull the plan from Avo into your Reflekt Project, and template dbt packages using `reflekt dbt --name my-plan`.
-Pull plan changes from Avo and template again as needed.
+1. Manage your tracking plan in Avo using their branches and environments framework:
+   - Pull the plan from Avo into your Reflekt Project with `reflekt pull --name my-plan`.
+   - Template dbt packages with `reflekt dbt --name my-plan`.
+Reference packages in your dbt project.
+   - Pull plan changes from Avo and template again as needed using Reflekt.
-2. Manage your tracking plan(s) as code in a Reflekt project, sync changes to Segment Protocols with `reflekt push --name my-plan` so the plan can be used for event validation.
-Develop and manage plans using software engineer principles (version control, development branches, pull requests & reviews, and CI/CD).
-Template dbt packages using `reflekt dbt --name my-plan`.
-Pull plan changes from Avo and template again as needed.
+2. Manage your tracking plan(s) as code in a Reflekt project.
+Develop and manage plans using software engineer principles (version control, development branches, pull requests & reviews, and CI/CD)
+   - Make changes to the tracking plan by changing the tracking plan `code` in Reflekt project repo.
+   - Open pull requests in GitHub.
+Request reviews from team members, debate and collaborate.
+Run a CI suite using `reflekt test --name my-plan` to test naming conventions and expected metadata.
+   - On merge to `main` branch in GitHub, sync changes to Segment Protocols with `reflekt push --name my-plan`.
+   - Template dbt packages with `reflekt dbt --name my-plan`.
+Reference packages in your dbt project.

 **Q:** **If the tracking plan is `code`, how can a product manager, marketer, etc. propose changes?**